b-spatz/gdl90/README.md

 #### To-Do
 * Add timeout for Ownship if older than, say, 5 sec (should be 1/sec) + note any GPS fix bits when 0/false
-* Collect exemplary Dynon screenshot
+* Collect exemplary iLevil screenshot from Oshkosh 2025 (looks compliant, yay iLevil)